Why Native Plants?

 We are living in an insect apocalypse and the loss of species needs to be stemmed immediately to prevent more extinction further up the food chain.
 Insects on our planet have decreased by as much as 80% in some areas studied.
 If insects disappear, life on earth as we know it will as well.
 Hysterical?
 Exaggerated?
 I wish.
 Insect Apocalypse is not my term.
 It is a term used by entomologists who have studied the rapid decline of insects of the last two decades.
 If you know any entomologists, "apocalyse" is not a word they take lightly.
 These people are not prone to dramatic exaggeration.

 Why are they disappearing?
 Well most insects life cycle is tied to either a family of plants or even one species.
 Native plants in our yards, gardens and fields have been replaced with exotic imports that don't support the insect population.
 Rampant use of pesticides is also a a factor.
-All songbirds feed their babies caterpillars.
+Many species of songbirds feed their babies caterpillars.
 It has the right nutritional balance and is soft enough to be shoved into the babies' mouth.
-No food for caterpillars - no baby birds.
-More alarming, hundreds of thousands of song birds have recently fallen out of the sky in western part of the United States.
-Necropsies on the cadavers indicate starvation.
-There have been signs of declining insects for decades.
-The most commonly noticed one is the loss of bees and fireflies from our yards and gardens but there are more.
+The decline of caterpillars is directly linked to the decline of songbirds.
+The disappearance of insects is a phenomena many people are vaguely aware of.
+The most commonly absence is that of bees and fireflies from our yards and gardens but there are other indicators.
 If you are 40+ years old, ask yourself these questions:

 2) When was the last time you had to scrape "bug guts" off your window shield after a long trip?